DmitryMarkovnikov/insider_test_task/README.md

 cd load
 locust --host=https://www.n11.com -f n11_load_test.py
 ```

-Go to `http://0.0.0.0:8089` and start test.
+#### Notes

-Projects were done in one to not create few different repositories for different subtasks
+Projects were done all in one to not create few different repositories for different subtasks

 From CI/CD perspective drivers will be configured in different way, such approach written here is only for local development and for test task purposes.